Skip to Content

 Brownies Without Eggs Pin

-One thing is a common ingredient in baking and that is an egg or two (or even three!).
-But what is it about the egg that makes the recipe, especially brownies, so special?
+What is it about the egg that makes the recipe, especially brownies, so special anyway?

 Eggs contribute a number of important purposes when baking.
 They are used many times to bind the other ingredients together to make one cohesive unit rather than a bowl full of random items.

-And as a leavening agent, eggs provide air so that your brownies will rise just enough and have the right texture for the delicious treats that they are.
+As a leavening agent, eggs provide air so that your brownies will rise just enough and have the right texture for the delicious treats that they are.
+I know for a fact that no one likes a flat brownie!

-How to Replace Eggs in a Brownie Recipe
+How to Replace Eggs in a Brownie Recipe: 12 Easy Substitutions

 While there are products on the market that are packaged and marketed as egg replacers, there are also many items you may already have at home that you can use as a substitute for eggs when making brownies.